 Lever – This is a remnant of early slots in which a player pulled a lever on the side of the machine to spin the reels.
 Modern technology has made this part of a slot machine obsolete.
 However, some machines still offer a lever as a throwback to those classic machines.
 You can pull the lever to activate the reels, but the lever doesn;t actually have a mechanical function.
 The machine's computer activates the reels with the lever functioning like the "spin" button.

 Licensed slots – This refers to a game using a popular character, TV show, movie, or other brands in pop culture.
 This has become a trend in modern slot games, with more manufacturers offering players a bit of pop culture or nostalgia.

-Mechanical slots – This refers to older, classic slots which feature real mechanical mechanisms inside the machine.
+Mechanical slots – This refers to older, classic mechanical slot machines that feature real mechanical mechanisms inside the machine.
 Modern slots no longer need mechanical parts or a lever crank to get the reels spinning.

 Mobile slots – These are just online slots that can be played on a cell phone or tablet device.